baselime/docs/README.md

 ---
 ## Events, Logs, Metrics and Traces

 Your serverless runtime and infrastructure emit telemetry data in various formats.
 That's usually the missing context when debugging defects and incidents.
 Baselime doesn't re-invent the wheel.
-It gathers data from your serverless applications from:
+Data is gathered data in your serverless application from:
 - Direct integration with AWS services through CloudFormation
 - OpenTelemetry to capture runtime traces
 - Logs and Metrics from CloudWatch